Back to UI Testing Handbook

 };

-Testing Library offers a convenient API for simulating user interactions—click, drag, tap, type, etc. Whereas Jest provides assertion utilities.
+Testing Library offers a convenient API for simulating user interactions—click, drag, tap, type, etc. Whereas Vitest provides assertion utilities.
 We'll use Storybook-instrumented versions of these two tools to write the test.
 Therefore, you get a familiar developer-friendly syntax to interact with the DOM, but with extra telemetry to help with debugging.

 The test itself will be housed inside a play function.
 This snippet of code gets attached to a story and runs after the story is rendered.